Venice to Porec Cycling Holiday

 28 miles/45 kms

 Cross the border today into Slovenia and enjoy riding along cycle paths through beautiful coastal towns such as Koper and Piran.
 In particular be sure to allow time for a stroll around the narrow streets of Piran, stopping also to admire the lovely square.
-You will spend the night in nearby Portorož renowned for its spa treatments and well-kept beaches.
+You will spend the night in nearby Portorož renowned for its spa and lovely beaches.

 Day 7 : Portorož – Porec